• Call Contact

 It’s now been 6 months since the LBMA Gold Price auction, the much touted replacement to the London Gold Fixings, was launched on an ICE Benchmark Administration (IBA) platform on Friday 20 March 2015.
 For anyone not au fait with the gold price auction, the LBMA Gold Price is a twice daily auction that produces … Continue Reading arrow

-Economic Times: India imported 138t Gold In August.
-YTD 998t
+India Imported 138t Gold In August

-Economic Times: India imported 138t Gold In August.
-YTD 998t
+India Imported 138t Gold In August

 • date